akiellor/akiellor.github.io/src/posts/03-frankenstein-javascript-generator.md

 # Frankenstein JavaScript Generator

-So I was working on a Copy Paste Detector and found that it would be useful for testing purposes to have a tool that could generate javascript.
+While implementing the Copy Paste Detector I wrote about in my last post, I realised it would be super useful to have a tool that could generate javascript.

-With a bit of research, I found that there is a tool called [escodegen](https://github.com/estools/escodegen), that can take a JavaScript AST and print it as regular JavaScript string.
+With a bit of research, I found that there is a tool called [escodegen](https://github.com/estools/escodegen), that takes a JavaScript AST and prints it as regular JavaScript string.
 So all I needed to do was have something that could generate some AST and the printing part would be sorted.

+## In the beginning

 The first pass at the generator was pretty basic.
 The implementation of this was basically a giant switch statement where for each node type there was a definition of how to generate it, which may be written in terms of other generated node types.
 Example pseudo code: